darrenkhlim/Manufacturing-Layout-Optimization/README.md

 ## Introduction

 In fulfilment of IE3100R Systems Design Project, the team has embarked on a project with Halliburton to analyze their manufacturing facility and to propose layout alternatives.
-The Web application aims to provide a summary on the motivation, objectives, methodology and results achieved in this study.
+The web application aims to provide a summary on the motivation, objectives, methodology and results achieved in this study.
 The web application is also embedded with a short example to illustrate the project achievements.

 ## Getting Started